Repello-AI/Agent-Wiz/README.md

   Works with all major LLM orchestration stacks like Autogen, LangGraph, CrewAI, LlamaIndex, Swarm, and more.

 - **Built for Scale & Insight**
-  ShadowAgent grows with your AI system.
+  Agent Wiz grows with your AI system.
 Whether you're prototyping or in production — it gives you introspection, fast.

 ## Supported Frameworks